 - One Night OnlyThis event is only on for one night!Buy tickets

 Hot flushes, night sweats, mood swings, memory lapses, weight gain - these are a few of our favourite menopausal things!
 Cruising Through Menopause is a hilarious, heartfelt, reassuring and unflinching look at the joys of menopause and friendship.
 When your life is a bumpy ride full of twists and turns, it’s hard to find true friends.
 But step on board and we’ll take you on a trip of self-discovery, love and friendship all backed by a soundtrack of toe-tapping parodied hits!

 For these four ladies the menopause was not the beginning of the end, but the beginning of a beautiful friendship where love conquers, and friendships never fail.

-So, all aboard and we’ll have you laughing, singing and maybe even dancing on-stage, as you join us for Menopause The Musical® 2 - Cruising Through Menopause.
+So, all aboard and we’ll have you laughing, singing and dancing, as you join us for Menopause the Musical® 2 - Cruising Through Menopause.